-The OEM adapter is tested for use with Oracle Enterprise Manager release 12.1.
+The OEM adapter is tested for use with Oracle Enterprise Manager releases 12.1 to 13.2.

 Understanding the Oracle Enterprise Manager Adapter

 As well as providing a functional overview of the straight-forward OEM adapter itself, this chapter provides additional background about the other aspects of your system that collaborate to provide Oracle introspection and inventory reporting.
 As well, this chapter covers the prerequisites, content, and delivery of the OEM adapter.